In this Article

 - What other names is Magnesium known by?

 - Dosing considerations for Magnesium.

-Doses less than 350 mg per day are safe for most adults.
-When taken in very large amounts, magnesium might be unsafe.
-Large doses might cause too much magnesium to build up in the body causing serious side effects including an irregular heartbeat, low blood pressure, confusion, slowed breathing, coma, and death.
+Doses less than 350 mg daily are safe for most adults.
+When taken in very large amounts, magnesium is POSSIBLY UNSAFE.
+Large doses might cause too much magnesium to build up in the body, causing serious side effects including an irregular heartbeat, low blood pressure, confusion, slowed breathing, coma, and death.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.